foxriver76/node-weishaupt-api/README.md

 [![Downloads](https://img.shields.io/npm/dm/weishaupt-api.svg)](https://www.npmjs.com/package/bring-shopping)
 ![Build Status](https://github.com/foxriver76/node-weishaupt-api/workflows/Test%20and%20Release/badge.svg)

-A node module for the local Weishaupt API entirely written in TypeScript.
+A node module for the local Weishaupt WCM-COM 1.0 home API entirely written in TypeScript.

 ## Disclaimer
 The developers of this module are in no way endorsed by or affiliated with